EpsilonZero885/Hall-Effect-Tachometer/README.md

 For this project a custom mount was created in Fusion360 and 3D printed.
 Any mount may be used such that the rotation of the motor shaft causes a magnet to concentrically move about a central axis and trigger a hall sensor

+v2 Update Notes:
+Changed the pinouts and code to use a hardware interrupt for reading hall triggers

 Parts:
     Unidentified DC Motor with Worm Drive
     Arduino Nano v3